bolaft/diannotator/README.md

 #### Update : `Control U`

 The next entry updates the name of the label used for the active segment, on the active dimension.
 All segments annotated with this label will be affected.
-If the entry field is empty when Enter is pressed, the label is removed from the taxonomy.

 #### Undo : `Control Z`